maryia-dr/rsschool-cv/cv.md

 **Email:** maryia.dreyer@gmail.com

 ## About me
-I am Master in Physics currently working as a project manager at the automation company in Norway.
+I am a Master in Physics currently working as a project manager at the automation company in Norway.
 My goal for this course is to learn the basics of Java Script and apply them in future projects.

 ## Skills
 * HTML, CSS.